Schedule & Workshops

 A life long camper and nature lover, Susan graduated from Hiram College with a BA in Environmental Studies.
 From field research on invasive earthworms to kitchen experiments with tincture making and adventures in foraging, she is creating a life that allows her to explore and live within the cycles of nature!

-Walk with John Wright
+Workshop with John Wright of Red Beet Row

 John is basically an organic farmer who teaches workshops and presentations around the region and at his farm, Red Beet Row.
 He and his partner grow new and interesting crops for the region, save seeds, and sell interesting hard-to-get nursery plants.
 Some of their long-term projects include: mushroom log cultivation, ecological forest management, prairie restoration, plant breeding, beekeeping, animal husbandry and natural building.